-ELWar – Electoral Legacies of War: Political Competition in Postwar Southeast Europe is a five-year project that aims at understanding the political legacies of war by focusing on the evolution of political competition over the period of almost three decades – from the early 1990s until the present – in six postwar states of Southeast Europe: Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro, and Serbia.
+ELWar – Electoral Legacies of War: Political Competition in Postwar Southeast Europe was a five-year project that aimed at understanding the political legacies of war by focusing on the evolution of political competition over the period of almost three decades – from the early 1990s until the present – in six postwar states of Southeast Europe: Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro, and Serbia.

 Postwar elections have garnered tremendous interest from researchers in a variety of fields.
 This has been limited to establishing the relationship between electoral democratisation and the incidence and intensity of conflict.
 With a combination of qualitative and quantitative methods as well as a radically interdisciplinary, multi-method and innovative approach, our project aimed at filling the gap in understanding the real extent of political legacies of war.

 Southeast Europe offered great potential for a truly comparative and systematic study.
 With almost three decades of postwar political life in no less than six different countries and a great variety of war and postwar experiences (civil conflict versus external aggression, emigration versus immigration, defeat versus stalemate versus victory, military versus civilian casualties), former Yugoslavia was an extraordinary political laboratory offering possibilities to get breakthrough insights about the mechanisms that shape postwar elections, voter choice, parties and political cleavages.